Open-Historical-Map-Labs/openhistoricaltiles/mbgl-control-timeslider/README.md

 `sourcename` -- **Required.** The name of the data source, as defined in your map style's `sources`, which should have its layers filtered by this TimeSliderControl.
 All layers from this source will be presumed to be OpenHistoricalMap (or to be compatible, by virtue of all features having `start_date` and `end_date` properties) and will be filtered.)

 `date` -- The initially-selected date when the TimeSliderControl UI first appears.
-This should be within the range specified by `datespan`.
-If omitted, this will be set to the first year of the `datespan`.
+This should be within the range specified by `range`.
+If omitted, this will be set to the first year of the `range`.

 `range` -- The initial range of dates offered by the TimeSliderControl UI when it first appears.
 This is provided as an array of two numbers, e.g. `[1800, 2000]` If omitted, the range will be set to the last 100 years from the current date (that is, `[ currentyear-100, currentyear]`).

 `datelimit` -- A hard limit on the minimum and maximum dates to which the UI may be adjusted.
-If omitted, this defaults to the same as `datespan`.
-If a `datespan` is also supplied, it should fall wholly within this `datelimit`.
+If omitted, this defaults to the same as `range`.
+If a `range` is also supplied, it should fall wholly within this `datelimit`.

 `autoExpandRange` -- By default `autoExpandRange` is true, so that the + and - buttons will automagically expand the current date range to accommodate the new year.
 Set this to false, to lock the + and - buttons to the currently-selected range, so the user would need to explicitly change the range in order to +/- past it.